-When it comes to haircare, we’ve heard the buzzwords (sulfates, phthalates, and parabens).
-But, do we know what they actually mean?
+When it comes to hair care, we’ve heard the buzzwords—sulfates, phthalates, and parabens.
+Many articles talk about choosing paraben free or sulfate free products when shopping for hair products.
+But, do we know what these words actually mean?
 In an effort to make conscious, cleaner swaps, it can be difficult to separate fact from fiction.
 That’s where we come in.
-We schooled our head of Research and Development on sulfates and answer the very common question of “are sulfates bad for hair?”.
+We caught up with our head of Research and Development about sulfates to answer the common question of “is sulfate bad for your hair?”.

 What Are Sulfates?

 In the context of personal care products, they’re very efficient cleansing agents.
 Sulfates are actually salts commonly found in our environment.
 They consist of a sulfur atom and four oxygen atoms.
 When we refer to sulfates in personal care products (like shampoos), we’re referring to the combination of salts and fatty acids.

 They were introduced into personal care products in the 1930s, however, science shows that not all sulfates are good for you.

 Types of Sulfates in Hair Products

 We only offer a sulfate free shampoo, but the most commonly used sulfates are ammonium lauryl sulfate (ALS), sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES).
 You can often find these sulfates in shampoo ingredients or other hair care products like conditioner.